-Contrary to popular belief, cats do not need to experience the great outdoors in order to have a happy and full life!
-Here are some tips to ensure your home provides the exercise, entertainment, and stimulation your feline friend needs in order to stay happy.
+Just because your cat lives indoors doesn’t mean they can’t have a happy and full life!
+There are plenty of ways to ensure your home provides the exercise, entertainment, and stimulation your feline friend needs.

 If you adopt your cat as a kitten, that’s when it’s time to start keeping him indoors at all times!
 That way, your cat will be happy to stay indoors as he grows up.

 Cats need to climb, so it’s important you give your indoor cat the opportunity!
 You can get your kitty a tall cat tree, install cat shelves on the walls, or even make space for your cat on a bookshelf.
 Whether cats are napping or just hanging out, they prefer to be above ground level.
 You’re increasing your kitty’s territory when you add vertical space.
 This is especially important if you’ve got multiple cats as more vertical climbing space allows your cats to establish their own hierarchy.
 Climbing is fun for cats, and also a great form of exercise.

 Play, Play, Play

 A lot of people choose to have cats as furry companions because they have a reputation for being easy and not a lot of work.
 While they may be easier to care for than dogs, they are definitely not without daily requirements.
 Besides food and water, cats need daily playtime!
 This is something that many cat parents neglect but daily play sessions will go a long way in keeping your cat healthy, happy, and young at heart for a very long time.
 Get different types of toys to keep it interesting for your furry friend.
 Try toys for cats to stalk, chase, pounce, and rabbit kick.
 Don’t forget interactive toys and brain games, and of course, catnip toys for a perfectly safe kitty buzz!